 Terminology in Osteology

-The surface of the bones presents a number of features in the form of prominences, depressions, perforations etc. These may be articular (forming joints with corresponding articular areas of another bone) or non-articular furnishing attachment to muscles, tendons and ligaments.
+The surface of bones presents a number of features in the form of prominences, depressions, perforations, etc. These may be articular (forming joints with corresponding articular areas of another bone) or non-articular, providing attachment to muscles, tendons, and ligaments.

-TubercleA small blunt projection which, if more developed is called a tuberosity while a trochanter is the largest of these.
+TubercleA small blunt projection.
+If more developed, it is called a tuberosity, while a trochanter is the largest of these.

 CrestA sharp ridge.

-HeadA rounded articular enlargement at the end of a bone; it may be joined to the shaft by the neck.
+HeadA rounded articular enlargement at the end of a bone; it may be joined to the shaft by a neck.

-CondyleA somewhat cylindrical articular eminence while an epicondyle is the non-articular projection in connection with it.
+CondyleA somewhat cylindrical articular eminence, while an epicondyle is the non-articular projection associated with it.

-Protuberance, prominence, eminence, torusA varieties of bony projections.
+Protuberance, prominence, eminence, torusVarious types of bony projections.

-LineA faint elongated elevation whereas a crest is an elongated elevation.
+LineA faint elongated elevation, whereas a crest is a more prominent elongated elevation.

 FacetA flat articular surface.

-SinusAn air cavity within the bone lined by mucous membrane and communicates with the exterior.
+SinusAn air cavity within the bone, lined by mucous membrane, that communicates with the exterior.

 CleftA fissure in a bone.